cylc/cylc-doc/src/glossary.rst

       - not look like another glossary term, e.g. :ref:`Cylc User Guide <blah>` not just :ref:`blah`.

+     5) Use singular rather than plural terms for glossary definitions (e.g. task rather than tasks).

 ..
 TODO Add user guide and config links to all items, where appropriate.